UI-Manufaktur/mvc/source/uim/mvc/sessions/handlers/README.md

 filw - Saves sessions as files inside tmp/sessions.
 This is a good option when on hosts that don’t allow you to write outside your own home dir.

 database - Use the built-in database sessions.
-See below for more information.
+S

-cache - Use the built-in cache sessions.
-See below for more information.
+cache Manage sesins in cache